Heat warning in Las Vegas Valley extends through Friday

 Southern Nevada residents should take precautions this week as an excessive heat warning has been issued through Friday.

-The excessive heat warning begins at 8 a.m.
+The excessive heat warning began 8 a.m.
 Wednesday and extends through 8 p.m.
 Friday.

-The high for Wednesday should reach 109 degrees, just 2 degrees short of the 2006 record.
+The high Wednesday reached 108 degrees, just 3 degrees short of the 2006 record.

 Thursday’s projected high is 110, only 1 degree shy of the 111 for the date set in 2002.